-If you satisfy all of the above eligibility criteria, then you can apply to join HOSTPLUS Super.
-You can sign up for a HOSTPLUS Super account by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on its website, or call 1300 467 875 (available Monday to Friday between 8 am and 8 pm).
+You can join HOSTPLUS by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on its website, or call 1300 467 875 (available Monday to Friday between 8 am and 8 pm AEST).

 HOSTPLUS Super FAQs

 Yes, HOSTPLUS Super has a dedicated online portal for super fund members.
 You can view your account balance online, access statements for your account, download super fund information and more.
 Access the online portal here.

 The money in your HOSTPLUS Super account is invested by your super fund.
 It offers a variety of investment options including pre-mixed, sector and direct investment options.
 There is also a Choiceplus investment option available to members that to play a more active role in their investments.

 When choosing an investment option, it is important to take into your account investment time frames and goals, and your personal risk tolerance for market fluctuations.
 Learn more about how to choose between different investment options on the Canstar website.

 The table above shows the total fee cost per year to have a super account with HOSTPLUS Super.
 Compare these fees to the average super fund fees on our database, as it’s important not to let your super be eaten away by fees before you retire.

 Yes, HOSTPLUS Super offers a consolidation service for members who have super in other funds.

 It’s important to check with your old super funds for information regarding costs such as exit fees and insurance cover you may lose if you switch super funds.
 If you have any questions or concerns about the rollover process, give HOSTPLUS Super a call on 1300 467 875.